GitGuardian/ggtools/helm-pg-redis/README.md

   - **Standalone** with persistence (aligned with the scaling guide).
 If you require Redis replication/sentinel, extend these values as needed.
 - All presets are available in three sizes aligned with the GitGuardian scaling guide: **small**, **medium**, **large**.

+### Recommendation for cloud providers

+If you deploy GitGuardian on a public cloud, prefer the provider's managed services for PostgreSQL and Redis instead of running them in-cluster:

+- AWS: Amazon RDS/Aurora (PostgreSQL), Amazon ElastiCache/MemoryDB (Redis)
+- GCP: Cloud SQL for PostgreSQL, Memorystore for Redis
+- Azure: Azure Database for PostgreSQL, Azure Cache for Redis

+These Helm values are intended for existing-cluster installations or environments where managed services are not available.
+Managed services typically offer higher availability, automated backups/maintenance, and operational SLAs.

 Presets are mapped as follows:

 - PostgreSQL